 6 steps for data cleaning and why it matters

-Data cleaning is the process of ensuring that your data is correct, consistent and useable.
-Learn the six steps in a basic data cleaning process.
+Data cleaning is the process of ensuring that your data is correct, consistent and usable.

 - Fewer errors means happier customers and fewer frustrated employees.